SAMIA HESNI

 This paper has two aims.
 The primary aim is to motivate the study of what I call language of care — such as expressions of sympathy, affection, encouragement — from a liberatory and social justice standpoint.
 If we care about oppression, and language that causes harm, then we should also concern ourselves with language that counteracts the effects of oppression, or, language that heals.
 The second part of this paper puts language of care in conversation with language of repair — language of apologies, retractions, etc .
 I argue that one way to think about the function of language of care is by analogy with language of repair.
 Language of repair is broadly understood as an attempt to undo a harm or a wrong.
 Language of care should be thought of as a third person use of language of repair; as an attempt to undo a harm or wrong caused by some other party than the speaker.

-“Newton's De Motu Corporum, Liber Secundus (1685): Commentary,” (co-authored with George Smith). in preparation.
+“Newton's De Motu Corporum, Liber Secundus (1685): (co-authored with George Smith, Anne Whitcomb) Book ms. in preparation

 A translation and commentary, Article by Article, of Newton's Liber Secundus, including those articles that Newton deleted in their entirety.
 The commentary is written to be consulted as readers work their way through the translation or examine individual parts of it.
 Our commentary on each Article compares its contents with corresponding parts, if any, of the first edition of the Principia and highlights features of it that seem especially noteworthy, including changes in substance, and in some cases in mere phrasing, that Newton made to the initial version in Humphrey Newton’s hand.